I wrote this today as "All will be as it should be"—I guess it doesn't matter, the human tense through which we see.

 Two-spirited is the indigenous label for persons described by Jung whose male and female selves cohabitate the collective unconscious in equal measure, spinning yin and yang into an eternal spiral, at once dark and light, day and night, celestial and terrestrial.
-(I like it because it describes oneself, rather than who one might feel attracted to at a given moment.)
+(I like it because it describes oneself, rather than who one feels drawn to at a given moment.)

 I did not know of such two-spirited creatures as a child, when I believed that even God cannot love you.
 The source of this message is not clear, though the recoil I felt from my mother and grandmother likely played into it.

-That a false and angry god does not love me—well, this no longer hurts.
+That a false and misogynist god does not love me—well, this no longer hurts.

 That my innocence was not defended by my mother and grandmother—this is beginning to hurt less.

 That an embracing and magestic two-spirited soul embodies all of us—this gives me hope.